replicate/keepsake/web/docs/tutorial.md

 Notice there are two highlighted lines that call Replicate.
 They don't affect the behavior of the training – they just save data in Replicate to keep track of what is going on.

 The first is `replicate.init()`.
 This creates an **experiment**, which represents a run of your training script.
-The experiment records the hyperparameters you pass to it and makes a copy of your code.
+The experiment records the hyperparameters you pass to it and makes a copy of the given path to save your training code.

 The second is `experiment.checkpoint()`.
 This creates a **checkpoint** within the experiment.
 The checkpoint saves the metrics at that point, and makes a copy of the file or directory you pass to it, which could include weights and any other artifacts.